vacp2p/rfc/mdf.md

 #### `parent`

 This field contains the [`message indentifier`](./mvds.md#payloads) of the last sent message for the given node in the specific group id, it MUST NOT use any messages as parent whose `ack` flag was set to `false`.
 This creates a linked list of persistent messages.

+This field provides sequential consistency for all messages sent by a peer in a specific group id.

 #### `previous_messages`